wardaakmal63/SMS-PF-Project/README.md

 Student added successfully!
  ```
-## 🤝 Contributing
-Feel free to fork this repository, create new features, or optimize the code!
-If you find any issues, open an issue in the GitHub repository.
-Contributions are welcome! 🚀

 ## 📬 Contact
-If you have any queries or suggestions, feel free to reach out to me on LinkedIn: **Your LinkedIn Profile**
+If you have any queries or suggestions, feel free to reach out to me on LinkedIn: **www.linkedin.com/in/warda-akmal-a01a75323**